What is influenza (flu)?

 Influenza viruses are divided into three types, designated as A, B, and C.

-- Influenza types A and B are responsible for epidemics of respiratory illness that occur almost every winter and are often associated with increased rates of hospitalization and death.
+- Influenza types A and B are responsible for epidemics of respiratory illness that occur almost every winter and are often associated with increased rates for hospitalization and death.
 Efforts to control the impact of influenza are focused on types A and B.

 - Influenza type C usually causes either a very mild respiratory illness or no symptoms at all.
 It does not cause epidemics and does not have the severe public health impact that influenza types A and B do.